ArtDemocrat/MEV-Theft-Loss-Report_10MHeight/README.md

 [**---> Analysis Script**](https://github.com/ArtDemocrat/MEV-Theft-Loss-Report_10MHeight/blob/main/rptheft_theft_timeseries.py)
 In this section we analyze whether a RP validator behaved honestly by sending MEV rewards to the correct fee recipients defined by the protocol.

 First we begin by analyzing the MEV rewards of each slot where we deemed the fee recepient for a proposed block as incorrect.
-As mentioned in the "Consinstency Check - Global Conclusion" section of this report, in the time between the grace period ended, and until slot 8,499,999, 118,728 blocks were proposed by RP validators.
+As mentioned in the "Consistency Check - Global Conclusion" section of this report, in the time between the grace period ended, and until slot 8,499,999, 118,728 blocks were proposed by RP validators.
 During the analyzed timeframe, 92 cases of MEV Theft ocurred (vs. 17 such cases identified by @ramana and @Valdorff in their [initial MEV Theft report](https://github.com/xrchz/rockettheft/blob/main/README.md#current-losses) from July 2023).
 If we analyze these cases we can see that the smoothing pool is slightly more affected (73 theft cases) vs non-opt-in validators (19 theft cases).
 This derived in a total loss of 8.37 ETH for the rocketpool protocol (vs. 2.11 ETH identified in the initial report), split as shown below:

 📄 **Theft Summary:**